Ally Wickstead (Cura Counselling)

 - Panic disorder

-Introductory session is £20, followed by £40 a session thereafter.
+Introductory session is £20, followed by £50 a session thereafter.
 A cancellation fee of £20 applies if an appointment is cancelled less than 24 hours in advance.
+A reduced fee is available for student counsellors.

 Maps & Directions